networknext/next/sdk/docs/source/upgraded_client_example.rst

 	const char * bind_address = "0.0.0.0:0";
 	const char * server_address = "127.0.0.1:50000";
-	const char * customer_public_key = "leN7D7+9vr24uT4f1Ba8PEEvIQA/UkGZLlT+sdeLRHKsVqaZq723Zw==";
+	const char * buyer_public_key = "leN7D7+9vr24uT4f1Ba8PEEvIQA/UkGZLlT+sdeLRHKsVqaZq723Zw==";

-These includes the bind address for the client socket, the server address to connect to, and the test customer public key we're using in this example.
-A customer public key is required to enable acceleration by Network Next.
+These includes the bind address for the client socket, the server address to connect to, and the test buyer public key we're using in this example.
+A buyer public key is required to enable acceleration by Network Next.

-Next, initialize a configuration struct to defaults, then copy the customer public key on top.
+Next, initialize a configuration struct to defaults, then copy the buyer public key on top.

 .. code-block:: c++

 	next_config_t config;
 	next_default_config( &config );
-	strncpy( config.customer_public_key, customer_public_key, sizeof(config.customer_public_key) - 1 );
+	strncpy( config.buyer_public_key, buyer_public_key, sizeof(config.buyer_public_key) - 1 );

 	if ( next_init( NULL, &config ) != NEXT_OK )
 	{